Digital Image Processing

 My photographs of Jerry were taken in 2005 when camera raw, and Non-Destructive processing, were in their infancy… although that was all new to me at that time.

-What wasn’t new to me, as a photographer, were the limitations of a difficult shooting situation.
+What wasn’t new to me, as a photographer, were the limitations of a difficult shooting situation – projected slides in a darkened room.
 I waited for the Q&A session when the room lights were on but the photo environment was still far from desirable

 #3: Restoring a “Soft & Noisy” Decisive Moment

-To accomplish this vision, I adjusted the general exposure and color temperature in my non-destructive camera raw software.
+To accomplish this vision, using a Non-Destructive workflow, I adjusted the general exposure and color temperature in my non-destructive camera raw software.
 I then opened the adjusted raw-processed file as a “Smart Object” in Photoshop to preserve the original data captured 16 years earlier!

-To resolve noise issues from old-sensor technology and low light conditions, I used (Topaz DeNoise AI/state-of-the-art noise reduction software).
-To address the motion-blur caused by slow shutter speeds, I used (Topaz Sharpen AI/state-of-the-art sharpening software).
+To resolve noise issues from old-sensor technology and low light conditions, I used Topaz DeNoise AI.
+To address the motion-blur caused by slow shutter speeds, I used Topaz Sharpen AI.
 I applied both of these Photoshop plug-ins as “Smart Filters”.

-Using “Smart Filters” on “Smart Objects” applies algorithms to the 1s and 0s of the raw captured data.
+Using “Smart Filters” on “Smart Objects” applies algorithms to the ones and zeros of the raw captured data.

-This preserves the original-captured data… maintaining a “Non-Destructive” workflow.
+This preserved the original-captured data… maintaining a “Non-Destructive” workflow.

 (Swipe LEFT to see original raw captures / Swipe RIGHT to see Sharpen and Noise Reduction)

 A Sad Note: While preparing this article, Jerry Uelsmann passed away at 87 years old.
-I encourage you to view some of his legendary and inspiring photos.
+I encourage you to Google his legendary and inspiring photos.

 Example 2: Printing a Highly-Cropped File

-No 2021 advancement has been more noteworthy than Adobe Camera Raw’s Enhanced – Super Resolution feature.
+A recent noteworthy advancement has been Adobe Camera Raw’s Enhanced – Super Resolution feature.
 This algorithm increases a file’s raw data resolution 4 times (2x horizontal and 2x vertical).
 The 4x is NOT 4x the pixels but 4x the raw capture data – a totally non-destructive upscale!

 Below are the non-destructive steps used to create a 21 x 17-inch print from a highly-cropped image captured by Terry Stoa©.